 9. For the section of the maturity ladder template entitled ‘counterbalancing capacity’ outflows and inflows shall be reported on a net basis with a positive sign if they represent inflows and with a negative sign if they represent outflows.
 For cash flows, amounts due shall be reported.
 Securities flows shall be reported at current market value.
 Flows arising on credit and liquidity lines shall be reported at the contractual available amounts.

-10. Contractual flows shall be allocated across the twenty-two time buckets according to their residual maturity, with days referring to calender days.
+10. Contractual flows shall be allocated across the twenty-two time buckets according to their residual maturity, with days referring to calendar days.

 11. All contractual flows shall be reported, including all material cash-flows from non-financial activities such as taxes, bonuses, dividends and rents.